owuordickson/structural-gt/README.md

-# Chaos GT
+# Structural GTb

-Chaos engineering for nano-particles
+A software tool that implements structural graph theory and chaos engineering for nano-structures.